CrissCCL/Temp_ControlMod/README.md

 ## 📐 Digital PID Control

-The Module uses a discrete PI controller implemented on a Teensy microcontroller.
+The Module uses a discrete PI controller implemented on a Arduino microcontroller.
 The control law in the digital domain is expressed as:

 $$